Digital Marketing For Nonprofits

 However, digital marketing presents organizations with an effective way of reaching huge numbers of people quickly, and so it is something all nonprofits need to focus on.

 Golensky and Hager in, “Strategic Leadership and Management in Nonprofit Organizations,” state that the most successful social service nonprofits are focused on strategic targeting of potential funders, and also recognize the importance of marketing.
 Success was equated to a balanced budget and meeting targeted funding goals.
-Digital marketing is key to meet both goals.
+Digital marketing, wether through a digital agency or other means, is key to meet both goals.

 With that in mind, we have put together this guide to give you a helping hand.
 Read on to discover everything you need to know about putting together an expert marketing strategy.